On this page

 CSV imports

-LiveWhale has always supported some CSV importing, but 3.0 introduces a much more flexible and full-featured import tool covering events, files, groups, locations, users, and blurbs.
+Welcome screen with CSV uploader and help text LiveWhale has always supported some CSV importing, but 3.0 introduces a much more flexible and full-featured import tool covering events, files, groups, locations, users, and blurbs.
 If you’ve used CSV importing in 2.x, you’ll find this version considerably more capable—with auto-mapping of column headers, per-column field mapping, validation previews before committing any data, and background processing so you can leave the page while an import runs.

 Suggested tags